It ended with a search-and-rescue.

 We had no choice but to get help.

-I lived in Pennsylvania where the trail was a mere 30-minute drive from home.
-In the summer after my senior year, my friends Zach and Mike spent a couple nights backpacking (Without me, I didn’t have any gear yet).
+I lived in Pennsylvania, where the trail was a mere 30-minute drive from home.
+In the summer after my senior year of high school, my friends Zach and Mike spent a couple nights backpacking (Without me, I didn’t have any gear yet).
 So the following year I talked Mike into doing another trip.
 Zach declined but our friend Dave was enthusiastic about it.

 I’d been keeping my desire to hike the entire Trail a secret, but I began acquiring gear with the Big Trip in mind..
 I got myself the popular Sierra Designs Clip Flashlight tent and a fancy $300 Gregory Shasta backpack.
 I got Raichle boots (The ones my friends had, from the local “Army & Navy” store) and an assortment of items from the local outfitters.

-We had some neat stuff in addition to the absolute necessities.
+We had some neat stuff.
 We had a snake bite kit, designed to suck the venom from below your skin.
 It would pull the venom out before the poison had a chance to work its way into your bloodstream – very important, yep.
 Don’t leave home without one.

 Mike may or may not have carried a real firearm pistol too.
+A gun.
+Stand By Me style.
 His dad worked as a guard at the local prison, and I think it was his influence that insisted upon it.

 We had little orange shovels to dig what the gritty outdoorsmen called a “cathole.”
 We were to squat above such holes and bury our shit into them.
 We were going to shit in the woods.
 Rough, woods-shitting men we’d be.